Is It Coronavirus or Allergies?

 People sometimes call allergies "hay fever," but they don’t give you a fever.

-If you have any of these, especially a fever, call your doctor.
+If you have any of these, call your doctor.
+Get emergency help right away if you have trouble breathing.
 If you get allergies every year, watch for symptoms that are different from what you’ve had before.

 Is Sneezing a Common Coronavirus Symptom?